Skip to content

 ISTJ - Minimalist and Neutral Colors

-These people have a no-fuss mentality, and their homes can reflect that with minimalist yet functional home décor and the inclination to value quality over quantity.
+ISTJs are quiet, dependable, and practical, preferring spaces that are organized and functional.
+These people have a no-fuss mentality, and their homes can reflect that with minimalist and functional home décor and the inclination to value quality over quantity.
+Neutral colors like gray and beige work well in their living spaces, contributing to a clean, organized atmosphere.

 ISTP - Rustic and Industrial with Earthy Tones